Death of a Superhero: Plot

 Don, a 15-year-old with terminal cancer, attempts suicide by the train tracks, but ultimately lets the train rush past him.
-Don draws comic stories and suffers from hallucinations.
+Don draws comic stories and has hallucinations.
 During a scan, he sees a twisted woman laughing at him.

 In an effort to stop his suicide attempts, his parents send him to therapy.
 Eventually, he is sent to see psychiatrist Dr. Adrian King.

 Don walks home from school and balances on the wall of a bridge as cars rush past below him.
 He cautiously walks across, unaware that he has been spotted by King.

 Don shows his opinion on King's methods by painting a Skull 'n' Crossbones on the latter's boat.
 Don later cleans it off and King offers love advice for his crush Shelly.

 Shelly "reads out" an essay from her book.
 Don realises that she has not done her homework and is improvising.
 While leaving the classroom, Don "compliments" her essay.
 She smiles.

 At a party, Don and his friends "perfect" a recipe for a drink made from alcoholic wines and beers.
 Grinning, Don takes a sip.
 On the way home, he spots the woman again, and this inspires him.
 In the morning, there is graffitied woman on the school window.
 Don is suspended from school for a week.
 Eventually, he is made to scrub it off.
 While he is doing this, Shelly appears and helps him.
 Don returns to King and notices a picture of the latter's dead wife.

 Don and Shelly eventually decide to attend a party on the weekend.
 Don asks King for 'love advice' and attends the party with Shelly.
 Before the party, Shelly reveals that she likes Don's drawings.
 Flattered, Don says that she is the smartest girl in the class and beautiful.
 Shelly does not think that that is a 'talent' and would do anything for one like Don's.
 The party goes well until they discover a video of Shelly exposing her breasts and lying on the floor and beginning to strip off her clothes.
 Someone jokes to Don about his girlfriend being 'dirty' and 'crazy'.
 Embarrassed, Don claims that she is not his girlfriend and that they hardly know each other.
 Shelly hears him and leaves on her motorbike without him.